 The future of universities and education – futurist and keynote speaker Ross Dawson

 Ross Dawson is a globally renowned futurist who shares powerful insights into the future of business, society, government, and education.
-Strong demand for Dawson’s expertise has seen him deliver many keynote speeches across six continents.
+Dawson is a specialist virtual keynote speaker who has also delivered physical keynotes and workshops in over 30 countries.

 Keynote speaker topic – The future of universities and education